 To be eligible for this offer you’ll have to:

-- Apply online for your DBS Woman’s World Card between 15th June 2021 and 12th July 2021 with promo code ‘MEGAFLASH’
+- Apply online for your DBS Woman’s World Card by 31st January 2023 with promo code ‘150CASH’

 Eligible transactions on the DBS Woman’s World card for miles earning are all retail purchases including recurring payments, with the exception of the following: